Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Before uploading code, verify your connections by checking:

-1. Power LED on sensor module lights up when Arduino is powered
+1. The power LED on the sensor module lights up when the Arduino is powered

 2. All wire connections are secure and match your circuit diagram